May 19, 2022

 Document L aims to make homes more energy efficient with the setting of new U-value/WER limits.
 The purpose of the latest changes is to help deliver the Government’s Future Homes Strategy which aims to reduce carbon emissions from new builds by 30% now and by 80% by 2025.
 Of course, alongside the environmental implications, there are benefits to consumers faced with spiralling energy costs.
 There is an interesting contradiction in the new building regulations though with the launch of Document F alongside this which mandates improvements in ventilation to be achieved by things like trickle vents which are designed to be left open!

-What does Document L require?
+What does Document L of the building regulations require?

 Essentially, any new or refurbishment work is going to have to achieve much better thermal performance.
 With windows and doors being one of the main areas to be impacted by the new regulations, a great deal of work is being done behind the scenes by companies like George Barnsdale to support architects and homeowners to meet the new regulations.